 The past decade has witnessed rapid developments in genomic high-throughput technologies and cytogenetic techniques, including microarrays and sequencing.
 These developments have made it possible to assess the complex gene networks implicated in learning and memory generally, and fear learning and memory, specifically.
 In one of the earliest applications of these technologies, the transcriptional changes following fear conditioning were assessed using microarrays and qPCR (Mei, 2005).
 Within the amygdala, as many as 222 genes exhibited altered expression from 0.5-24 hours in rats after receiving CS-US pairings, relative to controls who received explicitly unpaired presentations of the CS and US.
 Specifically, 123 of these genes were upregulated following CS-US pairings, 99 were downregulated.
 Importantly, 45% of the entire gene set were related to cell signalling processes or structural and cell adhesion processes.
 Later, using the same technique, Keeley and coauthors (2006) showed that upregulation of genes in amygdala 30 minutes after pairings of the CS and US (relative to naïve animals) was partially correlated to associative learning and partially correlated to non-associative components of fear conditioning.
 Ploski and coauthors (2010), identified the genes that changed their expression in LA in response to fear conditioning.
-Overall, 25 genes were found up-regulated 30 minutes after fear conditioning.
-Expression level of most significantly regulated genes were then also evaluated at 90 and 180 minutes after fear learning.
+Overall, 25 genes were found to be up-regulated 30 minutes after fear conditioning.
+The expression level of the most significantly regulated genes were then also evaluated at 90 and 180 minutes after fear learning.
 It was demonstrated that Egr2, Arc, Nr4a2 and Per1 revealed the highest expression at 30 minutes, while Rnf39 and Sat1 peaked at 180 minutes.
-In order to distinguish the genes that were regulated by fear learning rather than exposure to tone or shock alone various controls were used.
-It was shown that 5 IEG (Arc, Fos, Egr1, Egr2, Egr4) in the animals after fear conditioning expressed significantly higher than in the animals after exposure to the tone or shock only.
+In order to distinguish the genes that were regulated by fear learning rather than exposure to tone or shock alone, various controls were used.
+It was shown that 5 IEG (Arc, Fos, Egr1, Egr2, Egr4) were uniquely upregulated following fear conditioning (relative to animals that received exposure to the tone or shock only).
 It was also demonstrated that the identified genes are downstream to ERK/MAPK signalling pathway.

 Epigenetic Mechanisms in First-Order Fear Conditioning

 Recent evidence shows that consolidation of a CS-US fear memory also requires an array of epigenetic mechanisms in the BLA.
 These mechanisms regulate access to DNA through post-translational modifications of chromatin structure, thereby permitting robust and temporally specific regulation of transcriptional processes (for reviews, see Day and Sweatt, 2011, Vogel-Ciernia and Wood, 2014).
 Firstly, the access to DNA can be regulated through chemical modifications of amino-terminal histone tails, including methylation, phosphorylation and acetylation.
-These are associated with either enhancing or suppressing of transcriptional activity.
+These are associated with either enhancement or suppression of transcriptional activity.
 Secondly, remodeling of chromatin is also possible through direct modification of DNA.
 This involves the addition of methyl groups onto 5'-C-phosphate-G-3' sites (CpG islands) of DNA, and is generally known to suppress gene activity.
 Finally, addition, deletion or shifting nucleosomes along the DNA strand have been also shown to alter the structure of chromatin and hence change the patterns of gene expression (for review, see Zovkic et al., Kwapis & Wood, 2013).